 Linear Pair of Angles

-example of linear pair of angles
+example of supplementary angles forming a linear pair

-Consider two angles:
+Consider the following two angles:

 $$ \alpha = 60° $$